threatrack/ghidra-patchdiff-correlator/README.md

 [![Youtube video introducing the PatchDiffCorrelator Project](https://img.youtube.com/vi/8BH7ttwz5tg/0.jpg)](https://www.youtube.com/watch?v=8BH7ttwz5tg)

+**Simple workflow:**

+0. Run the Automatic Version Tracking Command.
+1. Run a `Bulk * Match` Correlator with **`Only match accepted matches`** select.
+This will produce a scoring for your accepted matches for similarity of the functions.

 **Advanced workflow:**

+While the Automatic Version Tracking Command find very good matches by running the included Correlators in their defined ordered and automagically accepting good matching, it takes more time than only running the Correlators you need to get your matches.
+This can be done via (but may vary depending on binary):

 0. Run the `Exact Symbols Name Match` Correlator **if there are symbols**.
 1. Run the `Exact Function * Match` Correlators.